-Árbaer is an open air museum with more than 20 buildings which form a town square, a village and a farm.
+Árbær is an open air museum with more than 20 buildings that form a town square, a village and a farm.
 Most of the buildings have been relocated from central Reykjavik.

-Árbaer was an established farm well into the 20th century, and the museum opened there in 1957.
-Arbaer Museum tries to give a sense of the architecture and way of life and lifestyles of the past in Reykjavik and during summer visitors can see domestic animals.
+Árbaer was an established farm well into the 20th century and the museum opened there in 1957. Árbær Museum tries to give a sense of the architecture and way of life and lifestyles of the past in Reykjavík and during summer visitors can see domestic animals.

-There are many exhibitions and events held at the Museum which highlights specific periods in Reykjavik's history.
+There are many exhibitions and events held at the Museum that highlight specific periods in Reykjavík's history.
 These include craft days, vintage car displays, Christmas exhibitions and much more.
-There is something for everyone at Arbaer Museum.
+There is something for the whole family at Árbær Museum.